1980 – First Fieldwork focus group facility is established in Chicago, IL

 Real food (and M&M’s) were introduced to the back room replacing the ubiquitous deli tray replete with yesterday’s array of fruits and meats.
 More importantly, recruiting shifted from asking some PTA moms to sit and chat for a bit, to soliciting cooperation from carefully qualified respondents drawn from a database representing the community at large.

-1980-present – Fieldwork facilities go from beta to omicron
+1980-present – Fieldwork facilities goes coast to coast

-15 first class facilities in or adjacent to Atlanta, New York, Boston, Minneapolis, Chicago (4), Denver, Dallas, Phoenix, Los Angeles, San Francisco, and Seattle, and New York City.
+Our first class facilities in or adjacent to Atlanta, New York, Boston, Minneapolis, Chicago (3), Denver, Dallas, Phoenix, Los Angeles and Seattle, and New York City.
 All facilities have been rebuilt at least once since their inception.
 All are regularly updated in terms of décor, technology and cheer.
 All are designed to shine natural light into conference rooms, viewing rooms and, subsequently, onto research objectives.

 1994 – The Birth of Fieldwork Network